-Charities, trust funds, bursaries and scholarships are alternative sources of funding which might be available to you.
-You can use these webpages to search for funding:
+Charities, trust funds, bursaries, and scholarships are alternative sources of funding which might be available to you.

 - Top tips for funding your postgraduate degree

-- Leverhulme Trades Charities Trust - PG and UG bursaries.
+- Leverhulme Trades Charities Trust (For Postgraduate and Undergraduate bursaries)

 - Postgraduate Studentships